 Facelift in Cebu City: average cost AUD 2,000 compared to AUD 15,000-25,000 in Australia

 Cebu City has numerous large hospitals as well as smaller medical centers and clinics.
-Some of the hospitals are so big that they have a capacity of over 800 beds and are located in sprawling complexes.
+Some hospitals are large, with capacities of over 800 beds, located in sprawling medical complexes.
 Others may be smaller, but still have hundreds of beds.
-The Philippines also has hospitals that have received Joint Commission International (JCI) accreditation, a testament to their high standards.
+Two Philippines hospitals have received Joint Commission International (JCI) accreditation, a testament to their high standards.

 Medical doctors inevitably command respect and in Asian countries, medical education is highly prized.
 The standards for admission to medical schools in the Philippines are very strict.
-After completing graduation with certain science subjects, students have to take an entrance examination and it is only when they pass with a high percentage (often 80 percent is the minimum) can they join a medical school.
+After completing graduation with science curricula, students must complete an entrance examination and it is only when they pass with a high percentage (often 80 percent is the minimum) can they join a medical school.

 Medical education takes four years and this is followed by a one-year internship.
 Even further studies follow, which can take another three to six years, particularly if the doctor wants to specialize in a certain field.
 As in other countries, becoming a doctor takes years of extensive studies and practice.

 Cebu City has a host of hotels and other accommodation options at various price points.
-As a medical tourist, it is best to check out hotels that offer the amenities that you require, like room service, on-site dining laundry service and wi-fi.
+As a medical tourist, it is best to check out a hotel near to your selected hospital or clinic that offers the amenities that you require, like room service, on-site dining laundry service and wi-fi.

 You should also check for entertainment options both inside the hotel and its proximity to outside avenues.
-This is because you may not be able to venture too far from the comfort of your hotel following surgery, depending on what your procedure entails.
+This is because you may not be able to venture too far from the comfort of your hotel following surgery.

 Cebu City is among the safest places in the Philippines with a relatively low crime rate.
 That said, it is best to dress down, not flash money or jewelry and indulge in risky behavior.
 In any big city, there will be occasional petty crimes so do be aware and careful of your belongings.
 Also, taking metered taxis improves your chances of running into trouble.

 All medical treatments carry some degree of risk.
 Surgery can be risky even in your home country, even when performed in the best of medical facilities.
-No-one can ever guarantee your treatment 100%, but you can reduce your risks of having a bad experience simply by choosing a reputable surgeon and clinic.
+Although no doctor or clinic can ever guarantee your treatment 100%, you can reduce your risks by choosing a reputable surgeon and clinic.